Integration examples¶

 The matcher is a binary code employed to discard messages with errors.

-The length and the number represented can be edited clicking on of the matcher.
 If the receiver does not receive the exact same matcher sequence, the entire message will be discarded, since it will be considered corrupted.

 For more information about custom messages and matchers, read Custom Messages section of the 1x PDI Builder user manual.